yaneyalvarado/5-Day-Weather-Dashboard/README.md

 # 5-Day-Weather-Dashboard

 ## Description
-The Weather Dashboard website will allows all travelers to see the weather outlook for multiple cities.
+The Weather Dashboard website will allow all travelers to see the weather outlook for multiple cities.
 With this website, all travelers shall plan their trip accordingly.

 ## User Story